 Language barrier in Portugal

 Unlike most Western countries, Portugal still has a more formal approach when it comes to addressing individuals.
-The use of Senhor (Mr) or Senhora (Mrs) in front of a name is common practice, especially for the older generation.
-To be polite, expats should take care to address locals similarly until on more familiar terms.
+The use of 'Senhor' (Mr) or 'Senhora' (Mrs) in front of a name is common practice, especially for the older generations.
+To be polite, expats should take care to address locals in this manner until on more familiar terms.

-Shaking of hands and kissing on both cheeks is the common greeting.
-Men shake hands at even the shortest of meetings, and more reserved people will find it odd that strangers will often kiss them on both cheeks.
-To clarify: men do not commonly kiss each other, unless there is a great display of affection or joy.
+Shaking hands and kissing on both cheeks is the common greeting.
+Men shake hands at even the shortest of meetings, and more reserved expats will find it odd that strangers will often kiss them on both cheeks.
+Men don't commonly kiss each other unless there is a great display of affection or joy.

 ►Find out about the Pros and cons of moving to Portugal

 "Portugal is a lovely country with some challenges.
 I'd say be ready for some obstacles, but open up to people and a new culture.
 Learn a bit of the language, as it always helps."
 Read more of Joanna's interview about life as an expat in Portugal.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Portugal.
 Please contact us if you'd like to contribute.